x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/call-answering-rules.md

 ---
-title: "Call answering rules"
+localization_priority: Normal
+description: You can specify whether you want individual users to be able to create and manage their own call answering rules by configuring their mailbox properties.
+By default, they can create call answering rules. ms.topic: article
+author: tonysmit
 ms.author: tonysmit
-author: tonysmit
-manager: scotv
+ms.assetid: 81863440-8b21-4523-bdab-6a2311889a0d
 ms.date: 11/17/2014
+title: Call answering rules
+ms.collection: exchange-online
 ms.audience: ITPro
-ms.topic: article
 ms.service: exchange-online
-localization_priority: Normal
-ms.assetid: 81863440-8b21-4523-bdab-6a2311889a0d
-description: "You can specify whether you want individual users to be able to create and manage their own call answering rules by configuring their mailbox properties.
-By default, they can create call answering rules."
+manager: scotv

 ---

 # Call answering rules